-Working for yourself, whether independently or through a platform, shows initiative and highlights transferable skills, a recent survey of professional recruiters says.
+Working for yourself, whether independently or through an online platform, shows initiative and highlights transferable skills, a recent survey of professional recruiters says.
 Their advice: Use a side hustle to pad your resume.
-It could make a big difference.
+It could help you get a promotion or a new job.

 Far from being seen as simply a way to make extra money, recruiters overwhelmingly favored candidates with side hustles.
 These part-time and temporary jobs can be a good way to gain full-time employment or a promotion.
 Part-time work can also help bridge gaps in your resume that you’d otherwise have to explain away.